kgbhat/nsx-t-design-guide-3.0/5:Security/Chapter-5-Security.md

   1. First two rules quarantine all traffic from workloads belonging to group GRP-QUARANTINE.

         a.
 "GRP-QUARANTINE" is a group which matches all VM with tag equal to "QUARANTINE".
 (If guest introspection is implemented, the AV/AM tags can be used to define different quarantine levels.)

         b.
 In order to enforce this policy to vulnerable VM's, add tag "QUARANTINE" to isolate the VM's and allow only admin to access the hosts to fix the vulnerability.

   2. Other two rule uses Group with known bad IP's to stop any communication with those IP's.

 ![Table Description automatically
-    generated](images/Figure5-27.jpg)
+        generated](images/Figure5-27.png)
 <p align="center">
-Figure 5‑27: Emergency Category Example*
+Figure 5‑27: Emergency Category Example
 </p>

 In creating these policies, the iterative addition of rules to the